Thanks to Routed Subnet Scan, you can monitor Layer 3 / routed subnets (including VPN-connected networks).

-- Modems and/or routers on different subnets
+- Modems and routers located on different subnets

 How to Configure Routed Network Scan